 The damage a wolf can do, is no surprise people resort to desperate measures to protect their livestock

 The man/predator conflict is a huge problem in Bulgaria.
 Farmers suffer attacks from a wide range of species including Bears, Wolves, Jackals, Lynxes and feral dogs and many livestock are lost as a result.
-In fact of the 20,000 livestock owners in the project area 60% said they had lost an animal to predators in the last 3 years and 45% said predator attacks are a continuous problem.
+In fact of the 20,000 livestock owners in the project area 60% said they had lost an animal to predators in the last 3 years and 45% said predator attacks are a continuous problem (2007).

 Unlike Western Europe in rural areas of Bulgaria many individuals usually only have a handful of sheep or goats (2-6, but sometimes more) which are then herded together as a cooperative under either a rotation of owners or a single paid shepherd.
-If just one sheep from a flock is lost it can be a devastating blow to the owner as it can mean 30% or more of his animals are lost and as he isn’t breeding the animals just using them for their milk and meat they are not easy for him to replace as the cost of a sheep in Bulgaria is about the half as the average monthly wage and about the average national monthly pension.
+If just one sheep from a flock is lost it can be a devastating blow to the owner as it can mean 30% or more of his animals are lost and as he isn’t breeding the animals just using them for their milk and meat they are not easy for him to replace as the cost of a sheep in Bulgaria is about the half as the average monthly wage for countryside and about the 2/3 of the average national monthly pension.